rchain/architecture-docs/execution_model/storage_and_query.rst

 From the point of view of the SpecialK DSL and API, when it performs a data-access action, such as the verb Get (with a pattern), it is indifferent to whether that data it is stored locally or remotely i.e on some other network node.
 There is a single query mechanism regardless.

 The 2016 and prior SpecialK technology stack (Agent Services, SpecialK, and KVDB, with RabbitMQ and MongoDB) delivered a decentralized Content Delivery Network, although it was neither metered nor monetized.
-The SpecialK & KVDB components sit on top of MongoDB and RabbitMQ to create the decentralized logic for storing and retrieving content, both locally and remotely.
+The SpecialK & KVDB components sit on top of MongoDB and an Advanced Message Queuing Protocol (ZeroMQ is being explored) to create the decentralized logic for storing and retrieving content, both locally and remotely.
 The current 1.0 implementations of SpecialK and KVDB are written in Scala and are in `GitHub`_.

 .. _GitHub: https://github.com/leithaus/SpecialK